 Steps in Transferring a Trademark

 There are two major steps in transferring a trademark;

 - Documenting the transfer between the parties using a trademark assignment

-- Documenting the signed trademark assignment with the USPTO
+- Recording the signed trademark assignment with the USPTO

 Documenting Transfer Between the Parties Using a Trademark Assignment

-A signed trademark transfer agreement is necessary before you can proceed with the filing of the transfer ownership with the USPTO.
-A trademark assignment is a document signed by the original owner (“assignor) transferring ownership of the trademark to a new owner (“assignee”).
+A signed trademark assignment is necessary before you can proceed with the filing the transfer ownership with the USPTO.
+A trademark assignment is a document signed by the original owner (“assignor”) transferring ownership of the trademark to a new owner (“assignee”).
 Typically, only the assignor needs to sign the trademark assignment.
 The document contains the following:

 - Terms of the transfer